girlscript/winter-of-contributing/Competitive_Programming/Array/Kadanes_Algorithm.md

 </details>

 ## Explanation of Kadane's Algorithm
-> Kadane's Algorithm, like other algorithms of Dynamic Programming works on the ideology of breaking the complex problem in smaller easily parts so that sub-problem appears and we can solve it easily.
+ Kadane's Algorithm, like other algorithms of Dynamic Programming works on the ideology of breaking the complex problem in smaller easily parts so that sub-problem appears and we can solve it easily.

+### Approach
-> *Approach*:- The simple approach of Kadane’s algorithm is start looking for all positive elements of array and sum up them to store in a variable(let's say max_ending_here).
+ The simple approach of Kadane’s algorithm is start looking for all positive elements of array and sum up them to store in a variable(let's say max_ending_here).
 Now, keep maintaining the track of maximum sum contiguous segment in another variable(max_so_far).
 Each time we get a positive-sum compare it with max_so_far and update max_so_far if it is greater than max_so_far.

 ## Algorithm